Best Kitten Food in US for 2020: Guide & Reviews For Dry & Wet

 We touched on this a bit above in our kitten vs. cat section, but it does well to discuss a bit more thoroughly here.

 Especially if your kitten is very young, you will need to start out with wet first, especially if you got her when she was still only 4-8 weeks old.
 This is partially due to her tiny teeth and mouth.
 But good canned kitten food has other benefits as well.

-As your baby gets older, you can begin introducing dry food, and transition her fully if you choose.
-Admittedly, though, wet food is the most ideal and usually the best choice.
-However, it is more expensive and less convenient, so many make the switch to dry food.
+As your baby gets older, you can begin introducing dry pet food, and transition her fully if you choose.
+Admittedly, though, wet pet food is the most ideal and usually the best food choice.
+However, it is more expensive and less convenient, so many make the switch to dry foods.

-As long as you keep in mind what we talked about regarding nutrition and kitten vs. cat food above, you can find plenty of dry kibble that will serve your kitty well.
+As long as you keep in mind what we talked about regarding nutrition and kitten vs. adult food above, you can find plenty of dry kibble that will serve your kitty well.

 If you are looking for some quick ways to identify healthy choices, an easy thing to keep an eye out for is the AAFCO (the American Association of Feed Control Officials) on the label.
 If the label states that it at least meets the requirements, or better yet, that it offers complete and balanced nutrition based on AAFCO trials, you are in pretty good shape.

 Finally, an important note to make here – the other key thing you need to provide to ensure a happy and healthy kittie-cat is plenty of fresh water.
 Dehydration in cats can quickly lead to serious medical problems (including urinary tract infection and even crystals), so keep that water bowl full and fresh!

 It is of course important that you know what your kitten needs in order to have a healthy kitten.

 BUT, it is also important that you know what to avoid.
 There are a lot of ingredients and additives hiding in many mass produced pet food, even in the “organic” and “healthy” brands that are simply no good.
 Ingredients to look out for include: